korchasa/awesome-chatgpt/readme.md

 - [microsoft/generative-ai-for-beginners](https://github.com/microsoft/generative-ai-for-beginners) - A 12 Lesson course teaching everything you need to know to start building Generative AI applications
 - [ml-tooling/best-of-ml-python](https://github.com/ml-tooling/best-of-ml-python) - A ranked list of awesome machine learning Python libraries, updated weekly
 - [mouredev/Hello-Python](https://github.com/mouredev/Hello-Python) - Python programming language course for beginners, covering fundamentals, frontend, backend, testing, and AI.
 Includes video classes, code, projects, and a chat group.
+- [rasbt/LLMs-from-scratch](https://github.com/rasbt/LLMs-from-scratch) - A book that guides you through implementing a ChatGPT-like LLM from scratch
 - [roboflow/awesome-openai-vision-api-experiments](https://github.com/roboflow/awesome-openai-vision-api-experiments) - A must-have resource for anyone who wants to experiment with and build on the OpenAI vision API, showcasing a variety of applications and experiments
 - [saharmor/awesome-chatgpt](https://github.com/saharmor/awesome-chatgpt) - Selected ChatGPT demos, tools, articles, and more
 - [snwfdhmp/awesome-gpt-prompt-engineering](https://github.com/snwfdhmp/awesome-gpt-prompt-engineering) - A curated list of awesome resources, tools, and other shiny things for GPT prompt engineering.